 The intent is for all ASP applicants to have the results of their evaluation before applying to the New gTLD Program.
 Depending on the volume of ASP applications received in the final weeks of the application submission period, applicants may not know whether they have qualified for support in advance of the gTLD application submission period opening.
 See Table 1 and Figure 1.

 [ICANN org and the evaluators will make every effort to evaluate ASP applications and communicate results as quickly as possible.
 In the case that an ASP applicant is still waiting for its results, the applicant may need to submit a gTLD application and pay the base gTLD application fee and other gTLD evaluation fees.
-The ASP applicant would be eligible for a refund should the applicant qualify for support.
+The ASP applicant would be eligible for the applicable. refund should the applicant qualify for support.
 ICANN will ensure that any refunds are processed as quickly and efficiently as possible.]

 Figure 1.
 High-Level Flow of ASP and gTLD Program Timelines